rapidez/amasty-promo-banners/README.md

 ## Note

 Not all features are implemented yet!
-For example: cart rules, show on search.
+For example: cart rules, show on search, etc.